 This organic Lapsang Souchong is handmade by an experienced and genuine tea master, named Mr. Wen, who sticks to using the traditional method until today.
 Unlike other wild teas, teabeau’s wild lapsang souchong gives off a strong aroma, with a smooth drinking feeling without any astringency.
-You might assume that all lapsang souchong teas have a bitter.
-Generally, the first floor of Qing Lou with a large fireplace is used for baking, when the pine wood is burning on the ground, its smoky will rise up. since this is both a high-quality and semi-wild tea, the final product resulted in a scent of pine smoky flavor.
+You might assume that all Lapsang Souchong Black Tea have a bitter.
+Generally, the first floor of Qing Lou with a large fireplace for baking, when the pine wood is burning on the ground, its smoky will rise.
+Since this is both a high-quality and semi-wild tea, the final product resulted in a scent of smoky pine flavor.
 With the subsequent infusion increased, the tea flavor starts to fade, but the smoky flavor still exists in each cup.

 - Store in airtight, opaque packaging; in cool, dry place